GameDEV-UPC/max-developer-guide/src/setup/getting_started/toolchain_setup.md

     If it the direnvrc file doesn't exist, you can create it.

 ## Trusting Max
-Direnv doesn't load developement environments unless you've told it you trust them before. `cd` into the directory where you cloned Max and you'll see a message on your terminal.
+Direnv doesn't load development environments unless you've told it you trust them before. `cd` into the directory where you cloned Max and you'll see a message on your terminal.
 You can run `direnv allow` to trust the repository.